Denia Fraser

 Denia Fraser, Ph.D. is a Term Assistant Professor in Humanities.
+She currently teaches INYO 105 at Mason Korea.
 She has a decade of experience as an educator and public scholar in Florida’s Gulf Coast.
 From 2014-2022, she supported local scholars and Tampa-Bay area businesses in grant writing support, editing and copy writing.
-Her research areas are Global Anglophone Literature, specifically, Literature of the African Diaspora in the Caribbean and U.S. and Literature of the Asian Diaspora.
+Her research and teaching area is Contemporary Global Literature, specifically, Literature of the African Diaspora in the Caribbean and U.S. and Literature of the Asian Diaspora.

 “Encountering the Colonial Mother Figure in Andrea Levy’s Small Island” Journal of Global Postcolonial Studies (April 2022)